Henry C. Segal

 Henry Clay Segal (October 27, 1900 – July 18, 1985, Cincinnati) long time journalist, editor of The American Israelite, part time correspondent to The New York Times among other works.

 Segal was born October, 1900 in Chillicothe, Ross County, Ohio.

+Career

 He wrote in, was staff member of The Ohio State Lantern since 1918, was a member of honorary professional journalistic fraternity and graduated from Ohio State in 1922 and again in 1923 with degrees in Liberal Arts and Journalism.
 He began working soon after.

 For a short period, Segal was a reporter for the Akron Press and between 1923 and 1938 worked at The Cincinnati Post.